• Skip to primary navigation

 4. Expert in social media

-You should have a thorough understanding of social media marketing, including how to drive organic and paid social media interaction, as well as the ability to read statistics, set targets, and report on results.
+You should thoroughly understand social media marketing, including how to drive organic and paid social media interaction and the ability to read statistics, set targets, and report on results.

 5. Makeup artist

 The national average hourly wage is $20.32.
-Cosmetics artists apply makeup to models and actors, as well as to those getting ready for weddings, proms, and other formal events.
+Cosmetics artists apply makeup to models, actors, and those getting ready for weddings, proms, and other formal events.

 Special effects can also use prosthetics makeup artists to provide a specific look.
 You should be well-versed in cosmetology best practices and be able to apply a variety of cosmetics to produce varied looks.
 Some clients may demand that you have a cosmetology license.